redhat-marketplace/datactl/README.md

 ### As a standalone tool

 Datactl tool can be used standalone.
-Just move datactl to your path and use `datactl`.
+Just move oc-datactl to your path and use `oc-datactl` directly.

 ## Getting started